wm-j-ray/cloneProject/README.md

 ## Installation

-copy this file to a directory in your path and make it executable with:
+Two files are included; a source file all ready chmod'ed to be executable and a source file, so take your choice.
+Copy one to a directory in your path.

+You can make the source file executable by:

     chmod +x cloneProject.sh